Gricha/website/website/posts/cubicles-for-agents.md

 These workspaces can persist over time, or you can tear them down whenever.
 I end up just running a few of persistent ones and bring up/take down new ones as I need them.

 `workspace start alpha` will get me a workspace named `alpha`.
 With it I can do a few things out of the box.
-Each workspace on creation is assigned a persistent SSH port, so in VSCode, using RemoteSSH, I can just add hosts as `localhost:2222` (or whatever post it has been assigned).
+Each workspace on creation is assigned a persistent SSH port, so in VSCode, using RemoteSSH, I can add hosts as `localhost:2222` (or whatever post it has been assigned).
 Or I can run `workspace shell alpha` and kick off NeoVim directly on the container.

-In this example I just run my main workspace directly in VSCode.
+In this example I run my main workspace directly in VSCode.
 The terminals each run a Codex instance on a separate workspace.
 Each of these are fully isolated.

 <video controls width="100%" className="rounded-lg my-6">
   <source src="/videoVscode.mp4" type="video/mp4" />